 After you have assembled the scene, you can export it for use in other applications, such as After Effects or Premiere Pro.
 You can also export to a watch folder monitored by Adobe Media Encoder to automate the process of rendering your scene and export it to any format supported by Adobe Media Encoder.
 The default export format is H.264 with the Match Source – High bit rate preset.
 Read on to know more about importing an exported scene into other applications, exporting and sharing a puppet with other users, and lip sync export to After Effects.

 Using Dynamic Link, you can open a scene directly in After Effects or Premiere Pro and keep a live connection to the original scene in Character Animator.
 Changes to the scene in Character Animator are automatically reflected when switching back to After Effects or Premiere Pro.

 To import a scene in After Effects or Premiere Pro via Dynamic Link, do either of the following:

 - Drag the scene from the Project panel in Character Animator into the Project panel in After Effects or Premiere Pro.
-You can start dragging the scene in Character Animator, Alt/Cmd-Tab to After Effects or Premiere Pro, then drop the scene in the Project panel.
+You can start dragging the scene in Character Animator, Alt/Command+Tab to After Effects or Premiere Pro, then drop the scene in the Project panel.

 - Import the scene from the .chproj file, as follows:

 You can export directly to a movie format (H.264) via Adobe Media Encoder, or to a PNG sequence and WAV file.
 The exported movie file can be played back immediately or, like the PNG/WAV files, imported into other applications for further use.
 When used with After Effects and Premiere Pro, a single movie file is easier to import and manage than PNG image sequence and separate audio file.
 You can also choose to export a scene frame as PNG.

 You can directly export a scene from Character Animator to a movie format via Adobe Media Encoder.
 The default movie format is H.264.